Facts About the Indian Sandalwood Tree - Description & Uses

 Use of Sandalwood Oil in Perfumes

-Sandalwood Oil is largely used by the perfume industry.
-Sandalwood Oil acts as a base and helps to blend individual aroma of oils used in making natural perfumes also known as “Attar”.
+The perfume industry primarily uses sandalwood oil.
+Sandalwood oil acts as a base and helps to blend the distinct aroma of oils used in making natural perfumes, also known as “Attar.”

-Sandalwood Oil blends and preserves the individual smell of each essential oil used to make the perfume.
-It helps to merge two essential oils together without overpowering the aroma of other essential oils that are used.
+Sandalwood oil blends and preserves the distinct smell of each essential oil used to make the perfume.
+It helps to merge two essential oils without overpowering the aroma of other essential oils that are used to make the perfume.

 Uses of Sandalwood for Spiritual Purposes

 - making incense that is burned during worship